Back to SrizonVoice for macOS

 Walk through onboarding

-Paste a Groq key (free tier at console.groq.com), optionally a Gemini key, then grant Microphone, Notifications, Display-over-other-apps, and Accessibility permissions when prompted.
+Paste a Gemini key from Google AI Studio, then grant Microphone, Notifications, Display-over-other-apps, and Accessibility permissions when prompted.

 or, for the curious